randym/axlsx/README.md

 **10. Support for formulas, merging, row and column outlining as well as cell level input data validation.

-**11. Support for cell merging as well as column and row outline

 **12. Auto filtering tables with worksheet.auto_filter as well as support for Tables

 **13. Export using shared strings or inline strings so we can inter-op with iWork Numbers (sans charts for now).